dhutapratama/docs/mocking.md

         }
     }

 We can mock the call to the `Cache` facade by using the `shouldReceive` method, which will return an instance of a [Mockery](https://github.com/padraic/mockery) mock.
-Since facades are actually resolved and managed by the Laravel [service container](/docs/{{version}}/container), they have much more testability than a typical static class.
+Since facades are actually resolved and managed by the Lets [service container](/docs/{{version}}/container), they have much more testability than a typical static class.
 For example, let's mock our call to the `Cache` facade's `get` method:

     <?php